jzakiya/primes-utils/README.md

 ## Error Handling
 Starting with 2.2.0, error handling has been implemented to gracefully handle when array creation requires more memory than available.
-This occurs then the range size, or end_num, need arrays greater than the amount of avalable memory.
+This occurs when the range size, or end_num, need arrays greater than the amount of avalable memory.
 The first case shows the message
 `ERROR1: range size too big for available memory.` and the second case `ERROR2: end_num too big for available memory.` The affected methods are `nthprime|primenth`, `primes`, and `primescnt`.
 `nthprime|primenth` also displays the error message `<yyyy> not enough primes, approx nth too small.`